 Rich Pzena, a parent who credits MSU's programs for helping his son overcome a diagnosis of autism spoke at the groundbreaking for the new Children's Center.

-The Children's Center at Montclair State University will become the new home for three exceptional programs serving young children and their families; the Demonstration Program, the Jeffrey Dworkin Early Childhood Program, and the Child Care Center.
+The Children's Center at Montclair State University is the home for three exceptional programs serving young children and their families; the Demonstration Program, the Jeffrey Dworkin Early Childhood Program, and the Child Care Center.

-As it unites these programs, the Children's Center will become a national model for inclusive early childhood education where children with disabilities learn, play, and grow alongside their same-age peers.
-The Center will also serve as a learning laboratory for early childhood educators.
-At the same time, it will facilitate community linkages, provide distance learning opportunities, and enable research that will help advance the field of early childhood education.
+As it unites these programs, the Children's Center is a national model for inclusive early childhood education where children with disabilities learn, play, and grow alongside their same-age peers.
+The Center also serves as a learning laboratory for early childhood educators.
+At the same time, it facilitates community linkages, provides distance learning opportunities, and enables research that will help advance the field of early childhood education.

-The New Facility.
-The Children's Center will be a 21,547 square foot building towards the northern edge of the Montclair State campus.
+The Children's Center is a 21,547 square foot building towards the northern edge of the Montclair State campus.
 This location, with adjoining parking, offers easy, direct access for families and students.
-Containing two classroom pods and an academic core, the Children's Center will also feature ample outdoor play spaces.
-The Center will have a capacity to serve nearly 500 young children a year as it helps to prepare 400 early childhood educators annually.
+Containing two classroom pods and an academic core, the Children's Center also features ample outdoor play spaces.
+The Center has a capacity to serve nearly 500 young children a year as it helps to prepare 400 early childhood educators annually.